Amit3200/SE-Designs-Understanding/README.md

  ### [case_study](https://github.com/Amit3200/SE-Designs-Understanding/tree/master/python/examples/case_study/study1)
  ### [distributedTrie](https://github.com/Amit3200/SE-Designs-Understanding/tree/master/python/examples/distributedTrie/v1)

+# urlShortner
+ * Mimics the case of an url shortner.
+Uses 2 queues where the shortened url are generated and kept as some request comes it is consumed and is allocated  to the allocated queue which says that shortened url is used.

+# rateLimiter
+ * This allows to rate limit a particular api request.

+# logger
+ * Logger is used to log the application uses the sequencing accordingly.
+Uses heap to map the requests.

+# case_study
+ * rabbit_mq application upload asynchronously and notify user about upload using rabbit mq

 # Distributed Trie v1 (Shard by Region)
  * This was just a try and mimic program for the simulation in run time memory.